 Social media and phone apps

-Aura doesn’t offer a lot of robust app management.
-It has dedicated services for YouTube monitoring, but everything else is basically monitoring how much time your child spends on the various other apps.
+Aura doesn’t offer robust app management.
+It offers dedicated services for YouTube monitoring, but primarily tracks the time your child spends on other apps.
 You do have the ability to block certain apps, but it varies greatly and can’t be condensed into a single list.

 Text messages

 Aura states that it doesn’t monitor text messages.
-There isn’t much elaboration on that end, and we’re not sure if it’s because of the technology or Aura not wanting to include the feature.
+There isn’t much elaboration on that end, and we’re unsure if it’s due to the technology or Aura's decision not to include the feature.

 Aura also doesn’t offer email monitoring.
 On mobile devices, there’s no way to set it up to track emails coming in or going out or see the content included in those emails.

-We understand that this could be due to the nature of the mobile devices where it’s installed, but we wish there was some way to include this technology with Aura, as competitors do offer it.
+We understand that this could be due to the nature of the mobile devices on which it’s installed, but we wish there were some way to include this technology with Aura, as competitors do offer it.

 Web browsers